Apply to Master’s Programme in Fine Arts

 - work portfolio

 Please read the instructions and check the accepted file sizes and formats below.
 If you do not submit the required materials that you have completed in accordance with the instructions by the due date, your application will be rejected.
-No additional instructions or examples will be provided for the required materials or any of its parts.
+We will not provide any additional instructions or examples for the required materials or any of its parts.

 The expectation is that you present your own artworks and own writing in your own words.
 If you use generative AI in the production of the artworks or the statements about them that should be explicitly acknowledged in the application.